Every Man's Dream

 "Every Man's Dream" is the twenty-seventh season premiere of the American animated television series The Simpsons, and the 575th episode of the series overall.
+The episode was directed by Matthew Nastuk and written by J. Stewart Burns.
 It aired in the United States on Fox on September 27, 2015.

 In the episode, Homer and Marge go through a trial separation.
 During this time, Homer dates a pharmacist and Marge dates the father of said pharmacist.
+Adam Driver, Lena Dunham, Laura Ingraham, Jemima Kirke, Zosia Mamet, and Allison Williams guest starred.
+The episode received negative reviews.